 Camping and caravanning

 The main stay site offers extensive facilities, on tarmac and grass pitches, for the caravan or camping enthusiast.
-There are toilets and showers, some of which are wheelchair accessible; a fresh water supply; chemical toilet disposal point and electricity hook up for caravans.
+There are toilets and showers, some of which are wheelchair accessible; fresh water; chemical toilet disposal point and electricity hook up for caravans.

 Caravanning and camping charges

 For caravanning and camping charges at Castlewellan Forest Park, see 'Forest recreation charges'.